mpacula/COSMOS/docs/source/install.rst

 Install Cosmos in a virtual environment using `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_.
-This will make sure all python libraries and files related to Cosmos are installed to
+This will make sure all python libraries and files related to Cosmos are installed to a sandboxed location in :file:`$HOME/.virtualenvs/cosmos`.
-$home/.virtualenvs/cosmos.

 .. code-block:: bash

     pip install virtualenvwrapper --user
     source $HOME/.local/bin/virtualenvwrapper.sh
     echo "source $HOME/.local/bin/virtualenvwrapper.sh" >> ~/bash.rc

     mkvirtualenv cosmos
+    cd /dir/to/install/Cosmos/to
     pip install distribute --upgrade
-    git clone git@github.com:ComputationalBiomedicine/Cosmos.git
+    git clone git@github.com:ComputationalBiomedicine/Cosmos.git --depth=1
     cd Cosmos
-    pip install -I ./
+    pip install .

 Now cosmos is installed to its own python virtual environment, which you can activate by typing